 - A. Dosage and Duration: Counseling Programs must be designed to meet the contact hours and length of stay specified for the SPEP primary service type or the contact hours and length of stay specified for the program service type.
-Refer to Appendix B Dosage Parameters Crosswalk for JCPC SPEP Service Types. - B. Target Population: Juveniles between the ages of six (6) and seventeen (17) years, in need of services to address and correct emotional and/or behavioral concerns that cause the juvenile to be engaged in or at-risk of delinquent behavior, or otherwise under jurisdiction of and referred by juvenile court, including but not limited to, Interstate Compact juveniles. - C. Capacity and Juvenile to Staff Ratio: Capacity of counseling programs is dependent upon the intensity level of the service being provided and the clinical staff time available.
+Refer to Appendix B Dosage Parameters Crosswalk for JCPC SPEP Service Types. - B. Target Population: Programs may admit and serve juveniles that are: - Between the ages of six (6) and seventeen (17) years, either a vulnerable juvenile or in need of services to address and correct emotional and/or behavioral concerns that cause the juvenile to be engaged in or at-risk of delinquent behavior, or otherwise under jurisdiction of and referred by Juvenile Court Services;

+- 2. Eighteen years of age or older, under the following conditions: - i.
+On probation or otherwise under supervision of Juvenile Court Services; OR - ii.
+Not under juvenile court supervision but referred by SRO/School as a diversion from Juvenile Court Services or District Court, or as part of a School Justice Partnership agreement, if still attending school and consents to participate. - C. Capacity and Juvenile to Staff Ratio: Capacity of counseling programs is dependent upon the intensity level of the service being provided and the clinical staff time available.
 For each full-time, direct service staff member, at least 50% of work time should be spent in direct service.
-Group counseling sessions are limited to no more than eight (8) juveniles per session with a trained facilitator, and may be expanded by five (5) juveniles for each additional trained facilitator.
+Group counseling sessions are limited to no more than eight (8) juveniles per session with a trained facilitator and may be expanded by five (5) juveniles for each additional trained facilitator.
 Programs are responsible for ensuring the safety of staff and juveniles.
 The program should consider the risk level and needs of juveniles receiving services in determining the number of juveniles assigned to groups and the juvenile to staff ratio.